youssefyasser98/youssefyasser98.github.io/README.md

 ## Portfolio

  I am a Software Engineering Graduate , graduated from Arab Academy for Science, Technology and Maritime Transport "College of Computer Science" with GPA :3.82

 ---

+## Career Objective

+ Seeking a career opportunity within a progressive and active environment .
+Would also like to utilize all my skills and experience as well as my education furthermore in Software Engineering/Software Development/ Web Development/Cloud Computing/ Data Science / Artificial Intelligence & Machine Learning.

+---